Context-Awareness Enhances 5G Multi-Access Edge Computing Reliability: Conclusion and Further Challenges

 \section{Conclusion and Further Challenges}

 In this paper, we have indicated the future 5G telecommunication networks with dense application of MEC services, and the current LTE/EPS security architecture in 3GPP Release 14 drawbacks with its centralized AKA mechanism.
-We proposed a solution integrated with our 5G AAA approach which enables the execution of AKA functionalitie at the edge clouds, in order to support better deployment of 5G MEC services.
-An innovative edge cloud security architecture, the Trust Zone, has been introduced to enhance the 5G AAA with a cognitive access management with respect to the backhaul connection quality.
+We proposed a solution integrated with our 5G AAA approach which enables the execution of AKA functionality at the ECs, in order to support better deployment of 5G MEC services.
+An innovative EC security architecture, the Trust Zone, has been introduced to enhance the 5G AAA with a cognitive access management with respect to the backhaul connection quality.
 Furthermore, we designed a context-aware mechanism of synchronizing subscriber authentication information to local subscriber databases, which helps in reducing the backhaul network traffic generated by the Trust Zone.
-Numerical simulation showed that our proposed method can effectively improve the reliability of edge cloud services in the context of unstable security network functions in central cloud, while being capable to keep a flexible balance between the MEC reliability and operations cost.
+Numerical simulation showed that our proposed method can effectively improve the reliability of EC services in the context of unstable security network functions in central cloud, while being capable to keep a flexible balance between the MEC reliability and the operations cost.

 We will continue to investigate better methods to improve the authentication process in 5G.
-In terms of increasing the service reliability, we will apply machine learning and deep learning techniques to improve the accuracy and efficiency of centralized security.
-Furthermore, the proposed distributed security mechanisms need to be evaluated with respect to their applicability of local authentication and authorization in hybrid private-public mobile networks as expected for 5G, e.g. 5G enterprise networks inter-working with 5G public land mobile networks.
+It shall be noted that some assumptions and simplifications, such as the uniform distribution of \change{UE} and the extended random walk model, can be inaccurate in practical use cases.
+Advanced models such as the work reported in \cite{ye2018} will be applied to simulate more realistic user mobility.
+In terms of increasing the service reliability, we will apply machine learning and deep learning techniques to build precise models from field measurements of CSSR, in order to improve the accuracy and efficiency of centralized security.
+Furthermore, the proposed decentralized security mechanisms need to be evaluated with respect to their applicability of local authentication and authorization in hybrid private-public mobile networks as expected for 5G, e.g. 5G enterprise networks inter-working with 5G public land mobile networks.